High cholesterol: Diet

-Diet has an effect on blood cholesterol, but the size of this effect varies between individuals.
+Diet affects blood cholesterol, but the size of this effect varies between individuals.

 A diet high in sugar or saturated fats increases total cholesterol and LDL.
-Trans fats have been shown to reduce levels of HDL while increasing levels of LDL.
+Trans fats have been shown to reduce levels of high-density lipoprotein while increasing levels of LDL.

 A 2016 review found tentative evidence that dietary cholesterol is associated with higher blood cholesterol.
 As of 2018 there appears to be a modest positive, dose-related relationship between cholesterol intake and LDL cholesterol.

 Medical conditions and treatments

 A number of other conditions can also increase cholesterol levels including diabetes mellitus type 2, obesity, alcohol use, monoclonal gammopathy, dialysis therapy, nephrotic syndrome, hypothyroidism, Cushing's syndrome and anorexia nervosa.
-Several medications and classes of medications may interfere with lipid metabolism: thiazide diuretics, ciclosporin, glucocorticoids, beta blockers, retinoic acid, antipsychotics), certain anticonvulsants and medications for HIV as well as interferons.
+Several medications and classes of medications may interfere with lipid metabolism: thiazide diuretics, ciclosporin, glucocorticoids, beta blockers, retinoic acid, antipsychotics, certain anticonvulsants and medications for HIV as well as interferons.

 Genetics

-Genetic contributions are usually due to the additive effects of multiple genes ("polygenic"), though occasionally may be due to a single gene defect such as in the case of familial hypercholesterolaemia.
+Genetic contributions typically arise from the combined effects of multiple genes, known as "polygenic", although in certain cases, they may stem from a single gene defect, as seen in familial hypercholesterolemia.
 In familial hypercholesterolemia, mutations may be present in the APOB gene (autosomal dominant), the autosomal recessive LDLRAP1 gene, autosomal dominant familial hypercholesterolemia (HCHOLA3) variant of the PCSK9 gene, or the LDL receptor gene.
 Familial hypercholesterolemia affects about one in 250 individuals.